grakkit/grakkit/README.md

 You can then copy your plugins and modules back into the folder.
 You may run into a few small bugs, but once those are fixed, you should be good.
 90-95% of ScriptCraft is supported in Grakkit.

 We fully respect and support ScriptCraft and what it did.
 For us, at least in part, Grakkit is a continuation of what ScriptCraft aimed to do, with plenty of our own ideas and features thrown in. **We don't intend to start a rivalry between supporters of the two plugins.**

+---

+Grakkit is owned and maintained by RepComm and hb432.